Surendar211/git/readme.md

-# Git Course
+Git Course
 this is completely git course

-# this is the change from bugmix branch
+This is the change from Updated Branch this is the updated branch

+this is UpdatedBranch code : checking the push command Saved successfully cecking does it update correctly in Updated Branch

+this is UpdatedBranch code : checking the push command Saved successfully cecking does it update correctly in Updated Branch

-this change done and also updating in the bugmix branch
+this is the change from bugmix branch this change done and also updating in the bugmix branch

-+bugmix
+Merging UpdatedBranch Changes to Main Branch

+#bugmix